helenelechene/Deep-learning-socratic-chatbot/README.md

 The Socratic questioning or Socratic maieutics is a conversation style used by the philosopher Socrates (470BC-399BC) in the Ancient greek.
 It is well illustrated in the writings of Plato (428/427BC-348/347BC) such as *Theaetetus*.

 In a word, the Socratic questionning can be summarised as birthing of spirits, which means that thanks to questioning, the respondent manages to find truths in himself or herself by himself or herself.
+Socrates will not directly give the answer to a question, but will ask proper questions that will allow the interlocutor to find the answer by himself or helself.

 This is what we aim at performing in our project: creating a chatbot which asks questions to the patient just as if Socrat was asking the questions.

-Partie brève nlp / nltk

 ## 2. NLP